OpenStickCommunity/Hardware/USB Passthrough Board/Vendor resources/README.md

 The final step is to connect the device you are planning to use to authenticate with to the USB passthrough board.

-In this example I am connecting a Mayflash MagicBoots v1.1 but you can also use another dongle like the PNX N5 or the board from any licenced 3rd party PS4 fightstick.
+In this example I am connecting a Mayflash MagicBoots v1.1 but you can also use another dongle like the PNX N5 or the board from any licensed 3rd party PS4 fightstick.

 Note: You cannot connect a DS5 or DS4 controller to the USB passthrough or any clone controllers.